-Although many aspects of ants' foraging behavior are still under study, we can summarize its main features as follows [Detrain and Deneubourg 1997; Hölldobler and Wilson 1990]:
+Although many aspects of ants' foraging behaviour are still under study, we can summarise its main features as follows [Detrain and Deneubourg 1997; Hölldobler and Wilson 1990]:

-- (1) Ants randomly explore the environment untill one of them finds a prey.
-If the prey is not too heavy, the ant tries to pull it to the nest; otherwise, it tries to cut it or to use short or long range recruitment (by spreading some chemical substance in the environment or going back to the nest while leaving a pheromone trail). - (2) The prey is pulled straight to the nest (pushing is never observed), both in the case of individual or collective retrieval. - (3) After the retrieval, the ant returns directly to the location where it found the prey.
+- (1) ants explore randomly the environment till one of them finds a prey; if the prey is not too heavy, the ant tries to pull it to the nest; otherwise, it tries to cut it or to use short or long range recruitment (by spreading some chemical substance in the environment or going back to the nest while leaving a pheromone trail); - (2) the prey is pulled straight to the nest (pushing is never observed), both in case of individual or collective retrieval; - (3) after the retrieval, the ant returns directly to the location where it found the prey.

-It has been noted that the foraging behavior of a single ant may be influenced by several factors like age or genetic differences.
+It has been noted that the foraging behaviour of a single ant may be influenced by several factors, like age or genetic differences.
 Among the few authors that pointed out that learning might play a key role, we refer to the work by Deneubourg et al. [1987].
-They model each ant of the species Pachycondyla apicalis as an agent that has a probability to leave the nest $P_1$ that changes either recruitment of other robots or dividing up (cutting) the prey.
+They model each ant of the species Pachycondyla apicalis as an agent that has a probability to leave the nest $P_1$ that changes according to previous successes or failures.

-&lt;sup>2In the robotics literature, the terms "division of labor" and "task allocation" are often used synonymously.
-We see, however, some important differences in their use.
-Division of labor is more typical for bio-inspired studies and the problem is usually "how many robot should perform a single task?".
-Task allocation is often used in more traditional robotic studies.
-In this case, there are many tasks which can be executed by one or more robots and the problem is to find the best assignment robots/tasks once the robots' qualities are known (see Gerkey and Matarić [2004]).
-In this article, we consider only the simple case in which one robot can retrieve one prey without according to previous successes or failures.
 If an ant retrieves a prey, its $P_1$ increases by a constant $\Delta$ .
 If it spends too much time without retrieving a prey, its $P_1$ decreases by the same constant. $P_1$ is always kept between a minimum and a maximum value.
-They show, through numerical simulations, that this model can explain the division of labor observed in ants and how the colony is able to adapt to the environment.
+They show, through numerical simulations, that this model can explain the division of labour observed in ants and how the colony is able to adapt to the environment.

-The model that Deneubourg et al. [1987] propose emphasizes the role played by learning during the lifetime of an individual.
-No direct communication, not even signaling, is necessary for the colony to adapt to the environment.
+The model that Deneubourg et al. [1987] propose emphasises the role played by learning during individual lifetime.
+No direct communication, not even signalling, is necessary for the colony to adapt to the environment.

-The simplicity of this division of labor model indicates that it might be well suited for use in the context of group robotics.
-This is the key idea we study in this article.
+The simplicity of this division of labour model indicates that it might be well suited for use in the context of group robotics.
+This is the key idea we study in this paper.
 We have two goals.
 To date, the model has only been tested using purely numerical simulations.
 Our first goal is, therefore, to subject the model to further testing in a more real environment.
-Our second goal is to provide a deeper level of analysis with a view to identifying the salient features of the model that can then be reused in other contexts.
+Our second goal is to provide a deeper level of analysis, with a view to identifying the salient features of the model that can then be reused in other contexts.

-3. TERMINOLOGY
+TERMINOLOGY